Big Star`

 Big

-Star: #1 Record (1972),
+Star: #1

 Every

-time a band like Clap Your Hands Say Yeah or Tapes 'N Tapes makes it
+time a band makes it

-big thanks to word-of-mouth, think of this: both the Velvet
+thanks to word-of-mouth, think of this: both the Velvet

 Underground and Big Star gained fame even though there were few